79th Infantry Brigade Combat Team (United States): Structure

 The 40th IBCT was originally activated in 2007 as part of the reorganization of the California Army National Guard, which in turn was part of the restructuring of the total US Army.
 The 79th Infantry Brigade Combat Team was reformed from the previous 40th IBCT in September 2008.

 The Army restructured and moved from the division to the brigade as the primary building block of combat power.
 The 79th Infantry Brigade Combat Team is organized under the Army's new modular brigade structure.
 The role of the brigade combat team is to act as the Army's basic tactical maneuver unit and the smallest combined-arms unit that can be committed independently.
 The brigade combat team is designed to conduct offensive, defensive, and stability operations.
 The core mission is to close with the enemy by means of fire and maneuver; to destroy or capture enemy forces; or to repel their attacks by fire, close combat, and counterattack.
 The brigade combat team can fight without augmentation, but it also can be tailored to meet the precise needs of its missions.

 The 79th IBCT also has a state mission.
-In times of emergency, the governor may call the National Guard to assist civil authorities.
+In times of emergency, the Governor may call in the National Guard to assist civil authorities.
 The self-contained and modular structure of the 79th IBCT make it well suited to provide this support.